francescocirulli/CopyBetting-Protocol/README.md

 3. The copied bet will be placed using the deposited funds and sent to the copier's address for redeeming.

 In production, the "replicate a bet" action will be automatically made by a third-party bot so that users should never interact with the `CopyBettingEngine`.
+In this way, there is no friction for bettors' adoption since they can bet on any frontend operators and be copybetted.